ccs-fall-2023/exercises/django-fulstack-fiction-with-auth/README.md

 - You will need to install `setuptools`, otherwise you'll get an error when you try to start the server (or run migrations)
   - `pip install setuptools`
-- When you're creating the logout api, you'll need to import the `RefreshToken` method
+- When you're creating the logout view, you'll need to import the `RefreshToken` method
   - `from rest_framework_simplejwt.tokens import RefreshToken`
+- You'll also need to add in the `status` module when setting up the logout view
+  - `from rest_framework import status`
 - The article was written before `create-react-app` was deprecated, so the instructions still mention it.
   - Use `npm create vite@latest` instead.